RicardoDMelo/CloudPokeSystem/README.md

 This projects aims to use AWS technologies, while trying to stay agnosthic and aparthed from the services that is being used.

-It's business is based on DDD, made from techniques like Event Storming and Leanception.
+It's business rules are based on DDD, made from techniques like event storming and entity modeling.
 It's documentation is mainly on Notion.

 ## Getting Started